eigenent/Digital_Control/README.md

 # Digital_Control
-University assignments on digital control
+University assignments on digital control.
+Only the reports for the time being.